 The Gerald Lampert Memorial Award is given in the memory of Gerald Lampert, an arts administrator who organized authors’ tours and took a particular interest in the work of new writers.
-The award recognizes the best first book of poetry published by a Canadian in the preceding year.
-The Award carries a prize of $1,000 and is sponsored by the League of Canadian Poets.
-It is presented each year at the LCP Annual Conference in June, with the shortlist announced in April.
+The award recognizes a first book of poetry published by a Canadian.
+With a prize of $1,000, it is presented each year at the LCP Annual Conference in June, with the shortlist announced in April.

 - The author must be a Canadian citizen or permanent resident

 - The title must be the author’s first full-length book of poetry, and have been published in 2017.
 Must have one author.
 Translators are not eligible as authors.

 - The title must be at least 48 pages in length, excluding front and back material.
 Chapbooks and self-published books are not eligible.